-Merit was born in Spokane, Washington, on September 8, 1947, to an Air Force family.
+Merit was born in Spokane, Washington, to an Air Force family.
 His father enlisted in the Army Air Corps in WWII, served in Burma as a private in the Army Air Corps, became an officer, and advanced to the rank of Colonel over the span of his career, with his last assignment as Commander of Tinker AFB in Oklahoma.
 Merit moved whenever his father was reassigned (including when his father went to the Korean War), and, growing up, Merit lived in Maine, Mississippi, the Philippines, Kansas, Alabama, Turkey, and Northern Virginia.
 In the fifth and sixth grades when living in Ankara, Turkey, Merit learned to speak conversational Turkish, and his parents took him to Athens to view the Acropolis.
 He also attended a summer camp outside of Istanbul.

 Air Force Academy